tvrzna/emptty/README.md

 `PRINT_MOTD` Enables printing of default motd, static motd or dynamic motd.

+`DEFAULT_ENV` Defines default environment used for starting undefined sessions (e.g. from `emptty` file).
+Possible values are "xorg" and "wayland".
+Default of default is xorg.

 `DEFAULT_USER` Preselected user, if AUTOLOGIN is enabled, this user is logged in.

 `DEFAULT_SESSION` Preselected desktop session, if user does not use `emptty` file.
 Has lower priority than `AUTOLOGIN_SESSION`